 - Mandatory events: These are listed in RED on the schedule.
 Except for illness, school orchestra event, school sponsored outdoor education or Washington D.C. trip, there are NO excused absences from mandatory events.
-This includes, but is not limited to: Sport events, family vacations/reunions, CM testing, music or academic competitions, church activities, Scout camp outs, etc.
+If a student misses a sectional, they are required to do a make up, at their expense, from the sectional teacher on staff.

 - If a student misses a mandatory event for ANY reason, we reserve the right to not have the student play in the next concert.

 - Any unexcused absence from a mandatory event will result in loss of membership and orchestra fees will not be refunded.
 Additionally, refunds will not be given for any reason.

 - If you are ill, you must contact the Executive Director ASAP or by 8:00 am on the day of the event.
 If you have an injury that prevents you from playing, you must come to rehearsal with your music and take notes.

 - I understand that my likeness may be used on the Prelude Facebook page, website, YouTube channel, and/or other promotional materials.